Deploying SecureDrop staging instance on Qubes¶

 Standalone (HVM) Qubes VMs for use with staging:

-sd-trusty-base, a base VM for cloning reusable staging VMs
+sd-staging-base, a base VM for cloning reusable staging VMs

 sd-app-base, a base VM for the SecureDrop Application Server